CatalystCode/bot-graph-dialog/README.md

 #### type: "handler"

-This enables to enter a plug in with custom code
+Enables providing a custom code to handle a specific step.

 Properties:

 ```json